 - Bad oral hygiene leads to tooth decay

 - Vertical cracks in the tooth, if you have vertical cracks in your tooth, your dentist will need to remove them.

-- Your dentist not being able to clean out the cavity entirely due to a blockage
+- Your dentist cannot clean out the cavity entirely due to a blockage.